Release Labels

 Confirm you have the Manage Label permissions to create a new release label.

-Commit revisions were made to the version control branch to combine them under a single release label.
+Ensure commit revisions were made to the version control branch to combine them under a single Release Label.
 For more information, refer to the article: Commit Labels

 Create a new Release Label